 4. delete revisions

-Another measure you can take to optimize your WordPress database is to delete revisions.
+Another measure you can take to optimise your WordPress database is to delete revisions.
 Every time you save or update a post or page, WordPress automatically creates a revision and saves it in the database to back up older versions of your pages and content.

 If you have 15 revisions per post, for example, you will end up with 1500 unnecessary entries for 100 posts.
 This bloats your database and slows down the performance of your website.